Dzongsar Jamyang Khyentse Rinpoche

 I’m not going to be using a specific text, although I will be quoting from texts from the Shravakayana tradition and the Mahayana tradition and probably some of the tantric tradition also.
 [However,] most of the things I will be covering are very information-based and academic – you could call it an interpretation of words and quotes of different masters of the past – [so] I’m not going to really say that this series of lectures will be a constructive method for your practice.
 If you are expecting some sort of homework or things to do after you hear this, there will be nothing.

-And actually I have recently realised that to be a Buddhist does not necessarily mean that you have to have some sort of homework1i.e. formal meditation practice..
+And actually I have recently realised that to be a Buddhist does not necessarily mean that you have to have some sort of homework1i.e. formal study or meditation practice..
 What you need is to admire the spirit or the principle of Tathagata2tathagata (तथागत) = thus come / thus gone, syn. the Buddha – see tathagata..
 Once you have that, once you become a fan of the Tathagata, once you admire the Tathagata, once you really can’t have enough of the spirit of the Tathagata then I think [that even if] you may not be chanting mantras, and you may not be sitting for hours and hours, and you may not be changing your outfit3e.g. wearing robes in the way of monks or nuns., [nevertheless] you are a follower of the tathagata.

 The meaning of tathagata